Vyral/base-template/_posts/2021-08-05-we-sell-louisville-market-update-and-vlog.md

 {% include excerpt.html %}

 What’s happening in our real estate market?
 Is now a good time to travel?
-How are businesses recovering from the Coronavirus pandemic?
-Today, I’ll answer all these questions and more from beautiful Maui, Hawaii.&nbsp;
+How are businesses recovering from the coronavirus pandemic?
+Today I’ll answer all these questions and more from beautiful Maui, Hawaii.&nbsp;

 **You can watch my full video above, or you can skip around using the timestamps provided for your convenience:**